 Coffee contains antioxidants that can help purify your body of harmful toxins and heavy metals like mercury, lead, and cadmium (these are linked to brain damage).

-Some studies have also found that caffeine helps boost metabolism, so we burn more calories throughout the day rather than just when we’re sleeping or being sedentary at work.
+Some studies have also found that caffeine helps boost metabolism, so I burn more calories throughout the day rather than just when I’m sleeping or being sedentary at work.

 Coffee has been shown to reduce blood pressure and improve cholesterol levels, two risk factors for heart disease.
 Drinking one or two cups of caffeinated coffee daily may help lower cholesterol levels in people with high cholesterol levels.